 We actually ordered our HDMI mirroring cable the same day we ordered our first Dribble Up ball because we were excited to use it on the big screen.
 Unfortunately, the first cable that came in didn’t work for us so we had to order a different one.

 On newer smart TVs you don’t even need a cord but our TV is older so we needed a cable to show the app on the television.
 This is a definite must have Dribble Up accessory because putting it on the big screen makes it a more interactive experience.
 When we do Dribble Up in our living room all the kids get involved and sometimes tag team the playlists.
 It’s perfect for a rainy or snowy day when training is cancelled and you can easily spend an hour with the family going through playlists.

-Here’s a photo of the This is the HDMI Mirroring Cable that works for us
+This is the HDMI Mirroring Cable that works for us.

 You can see in the photo we also bought this Lightning to HDMI adapter which did the trick as well.
 But that adapter cost about three times as much and doesn’t come with an HDMI cable so the HDMI mirroring cable is a better buy for your money in our experience.